secretstartups/handbook/security/security-assurance/security-risk/storm-program/business-impact-analysis.html.md

 - Compare the `Data Classification` field with the `Data Collected` field to ensure alignment.
 If changes to the Technical Owner's response are required, perform the update with the relevant GRC System Object and communicate the changes to the Technical Owner for acknowledgement.
 - Compare the `Data Classification` field with the `Data Classification` field in the [Tech Stack](https://gitlab.com/gitlab-com/www-gitlab-com/-/blob/master/data/tech_stack.yml).
 If there is a difference, work with the Technical Owner to [update the Tech Stack](https://about.gitlab.com/handbook/business-technology/tech-stack-applications/#update-tech-stack-information) accordingly.
-- Compare the `Maximum Tolerable Downtime (MTD)` and `Impact of System Outage` fields to ensure they reconcile.
-If not, work with the Technical Owner to gain alignment and update values accordingly.
-Availability is the primary driver for our [Critical Systems Tiering methodology](https://about.gitlab.com/handbook/security/security-assurance/security-risk/storm-program/critical-systems.html#critical-systems-tiering-methodolgy).
 - For blank/unknown/obscure responses, engage the Technical Owner via comment functionality within the GRC system, Slack, or a GitLab issue.

-As BIA response values are reviewed within System Objects, labels will be applied in the GRC application indicating the fiscal year they were reviewed (e.g., FY24 BIA QR Complete)
+As BIA response values are reviewed within System Objects, labels will be applied in the GRC application indicating the fiscal year they were reviewed (e.g., FY24 BIA QR Complete).

 ### Responses that may result in Tier 3 Observations/Risks

 We include some questions in our questionnaire that may lead to the creation of [Tier 3 Observations](https://about.gitlab.com/handbook/security/security-assurance/observation-management-procedure.html#scope).
 The Security Risk team will review BIA questionnaire responses to identify potential risks to GitLab.
 Responses that may result in Tier 3 Observations are listed below:

 - `Shared Administrative Accounts` = Yes
-- `Operating System` = Windows Server
 - `System Specific Recovery Plans` = Insufficient detail in response
 - `Authentication Mechanism` ≠ Okta
 - `Number of Administrators of the system` < 2